Comet PoE (GL-RM1PE) Control Panel Guide¶

 System¶

-You can change the system display settings of the control panel, or reset the device with one click.
+You can customize the system display settings of the control panel, or reset the device with one click.

 -